18 Best Free & Paid Video Editing Software No WatermarkTIPS

 This video editing software allows you to perform color correction, cut, trim or merge multiple video clips or apply visual and audio effects to the footage you are editing.
 Filmora lets you export your projects directly to YouTube, while it also offers preset profiles for videos you would like to upload to Vimeo or E-mail.

 This program is completely free to use for Windows and Mac.
 However, it will leave a watermark at the center of your video if you use free version.
-The light interface is ok but the flat style of the UI brings along other issues like no depth in the controls.
+So, you need buy paid version if you don't want watermark.'

 8. CyberLink PowerDirector